Well, here’s the thing: with every single day that passes, new advertisers are creating Google AdWords accounts, and creating their first campaigns.

-For all those companies who are trying to decide if they should stick with AdWords, or switch to Bing, read on to find out how these two platforms stack up.
+For all those companies who are trying to decide if they should stick with AdWords, or invest Bing as well, read on to find out how these two platforms stack up.
 Let’s dive right in!

 Setting up your account